Dosage Form: injection, solution

 Additional Adverse Events Reported During Post-marketing Experience

-Allergic reactions, such as rash, urticaria and angioedema (including laryngeal edema) have been reported.
+Allergic reactions, such as rash, urticaria, and angioedema (including laryngeal edema) have been reported.

 Treatment of Overdosage and Hypercalcemia

 The treatment of acute overdosage should consist of general supportive measures.
-Serial serum electrolyte determinations (especially calcium), rate of urinary calcium excretion and assessment of electrocardiographic abnormalities due to hypercalcemia should be obtained.
+Serial serum electrolyte determinations (especially calcium), rate of urinary calcium excretion, and assessment of electrocardiographic abnormalities due to hypercalcemia should be obtained.
 Such monitoring is critical in patients receiving digitalis.
 Discontinuation of supplemental calcium and institution of a low calcium diet are also indicated in acute overdosage.

-Paricalcitol is not significantly removed by dialysis.
+Paricalcitol Injection is not significantly removed by dialysis.

 The currently accepted target range for iPTH levels in CKD Stage 5 patients is no more than 1.5 to 3 times the non-uremic upper limit of normal.

 If a satisfactory response is not observed, the dose may be increased by 2 to 4 mcg at 2- to 4-week intervals.
 During any dose adjustment period, serum calcium and phosphorus levels should be monitored more frequently, and if an elevated calcium level or a Ca × P product greater than 75 is noted, the drug dosage should be immediately reduced or interrupted until these parameters are normalized.
-Then, Paricalcitol Injection, USP should be reinitiated at a lower dose.
+Then, Paricalcitol Injection should be reinitiated at a lower dose.
 If a patient is on a calcium-based phosphate binder, the dose may be decreased or withheld, or the patient may be switched to a non-calcium-based phosphate binder.
-Paricalcitol Injection, USP doses may need to be decreased as the PTH levels decrease in response to therapy.
+Paricalcitol Injection doses may need to be decreased as the PTH levels decrease in response to therapy.
 Thus, incremental dosing must be individualized.

 The following table is a suggested approach in dose titration: